w2bst2r/linkedin-data-api/README.md

-# LinkedIn API for Jobs, Companies & Profiles
+# LinkedIn API Scraper for Jobs, Companies & Profiles

-LinkedIn data extraction API for jobs, companies, and profiles.
+LinkedIn data scraper API/ for jobs, companies, and profiles.
 Get real-time access to LinkedIn data through our reliable API service.

 ## 🚀 Available on RapidAPI and Apify